Key Takeaways

 • Lack of liquidity

-For many investors, the biggest advantage of annuities is their safety.
-A fixed annuity is the safest of all annuity types, offering premium protection and the option to set up a stream of income you can never outlive.
+A big pro of fixed annuities is that they are considered the safest of all annuity types.
+They offer premium protection and the option to set up a stream of income that you can never outlive.

 Fixed annuities are also simple and predictable, making them attractive to conservative investors.

-No matter how the insurer’s investments perform, a fixed annuity will never earn less than its guaranteed interest rate.
-This means you can easily predict how much income you’ll receive from your fixed annuity.
+Regardless of how the insurer’s investments perform, a fixed annuity will never earn less than its guaranteed interest rate.
+The guaranteed rate helps you easily predict how much income you’ll receive from your fixed annuity.

-Because fixed annuities grow at a guaranteed rate, they cannot adjust for inflation, so their actual value may decline over time.
-And the money withdrawn from any annuity is taxed as ordinary income, as it does not benefit from capital gains tax rates.
+Because fixed annuities grow at a guaranteed rate, they also cannot adjust for inflation, so their actual value may decline over time.
+The money withdrawn from any annuity is taxed as ordinary income, as it does not benefit from capital gains tax rates.

-Finally, an annuity may not be the right choice for an investor who values liquidity.
-Money that’s tied up in an annuity cannot be withdrawn without penalties or surrender charges.
+Finally, there may be better choices than an annuity for a customer who values liquidity.
+Money tied up in an annuity cannot be withdrawn without penalties or surrender charges.

 “Fixed annuities typically have bigger penalties for cashing out early than CDs and treasuries do,” Singer said.

-Factors To Consider in Choosing a Fixed Annuity
+Factors To Consider When Choosing a Fixed Index Annuity

-• How much money am I planning to invest in an annuity?
+• How much money am I planning to place in an annuity?

 • How soon will I need annuity payments to start?